February 4, 2025

 • The Puppet agent can be installed on Windows and Linux OSes, so you can roll out (and roll back) patches across complex IT environments simultaneously.

 Salesforce used to host a “Patching Party'' where several members of their IT team spent hours testing and manually applying patches.
 Now that they’re using Puppet, they can push a single line of code and apply a patch to all servers at once.
-Read our Salesforce case study here.
+Read the Salesforce Puppet case study here.

 Back to top